bazelbuild/bazel/site/docs/updating-bazel.md

 *   `bazelisk --strict` will build given targets with all incompatible flags for changes with appropriate migration-* labels.
 *   `bazelisk --migrate` will do even more: it will try every flag and report those for which the build was unsuccessful

-## Managing Bazel versions with Bazelisk

-Bazel team implemented a Bazel wrapper called [bazelisk](https://github.com/bazelbuild/bazelisk) that helps you manage Bazel versions.

-Bazelisk can:
-*   Autoupdate Bazel to the latest version
-*   Build the project with a Bazel version specified in the .bazelversion file.
-Check in that file into your version control to ensure reproducibility of your builds.
-*   Help migrate your project for incompatible changes (see above)
-*   Easily try release candidates